tbaruth/todo/README.md

    You can now execute the dump command in the above tutorial.
 Download the file from the /tmp/keycloak folder in the files tab in Docker Desktop.

 6. Modify the Dockerfile-keycloak file with the new realm file in the project (or simply replace todo-keycloak-realm.json with your own file).
+Run through steps 1 and 2 again.

+#### Architecture

+To access the app, the following must be running:

+1. Keycloak in a docker image, listening on port 8008.
+2. todo-gateway, running on port 8080 (default port).
+3. The vue app in todo-core-fe, running on port 4000 (default port).
+4. todo-core, running on port 8081 (default port).

+The todo-gateway module acts as both a gateway and a reverse proxy.
+All requests are directed at http://localhost:8080.

+### Test/Prod

+There's no test or prod configs yet.

+## Final Notes

+This app is a work in progress!
+It'll be changing as I find things to dig into.
+See the open issues for future top priorities.